ugr-sail/sinergym/README.md

 $ git clone https://github.com/jajimer/energym.git
 ```

+We include a Dockerfile for installing all dependencies and setting up the image for running energym.
+If you prefer installing it manually, follow the steps below.

 ### 1. Install Energy Plus 8.6.0

 Next step is downloading Energy Plus.
 Currently only version 8.6.0 has been tested,
-but code may also work for other versions.
+but code may also work with other versions.

-Follow the instructions [here](https://energyplus.net/downloads) and install for Linux system (apparently only Ubuntu is supported).
+Follow the instructions [here](https://energyplus.net/downloads) and install for Linux system (only Ubuntu is supported).
 Choose any location to install the software.

-Once installed, a folder called ``Energyplus-8-6-0`` should appear.
+Once installed, a folder called ``Energyplus-8-6-0`` should appear in the selected location.

 ### 2. Install BCVTB software